The 7 Standard Google Analytics Basic Model Types

-These consist of 6 major categories and to understand them it helps to understand how GA categorizes digital channels.
-The most important channel to understand is
+These consist of 6 major categories and to understand them it helps to understand how GA categorises digital channels.
+The most important channel to understand is:

 As you can see, this is a big group of UNKNOWN’s + your marketing efforts working well.
 As such we generally discount this activity a bit.

 100% of the conversion credit is awarded to the first interaction in a conversion cycle.
 In other words, which channel converted that person off the street into your customers?

 An equal percentage of the conversion credit is split between all channels touchpoints the person connected with on their path to conversion.
 So for instance if they clicked a banner, then a week later a Facebook ad, then an AdWords ad, visited through your email, then typed your business into Google and visited through an SEO link, each of the 5 contact points would get 20% of the conversion.